 Once it’s hand-tight, use your chain whip tool to secure the cassette firmly onto your mountain bike’s freehub body.
 Ensure that you tighten the cassette properly, but not over-tightened as this can damage your freehub body.
 After securing the cassette, check it for any unusual movements or wobbling.
 Reinstall your wheel and make sure it rotates smoothly before going for a ride.

-Related Post: How to Measure the Frame of a Mountain Bike: A Comprehensive Guide for Cyclists
+Related Post: How to Install a New Chain on Your Mountain Bike: A Step-by-Step Guide

 Tips for Maintaining Your Bike’s Cassette and Tools